nomnom-studio/Dice-of-Six/README.md

 ## 📅 Development Roadmap (Oct 2025 – Oct 2026)

 The development of *Dice of Six* follows a one-year roadmap focused on steady growth and sustainable progress.
-Each stage moves from early foundation to public release and long-term updates, reflecting continuous self-employment activity under OPT.
+Each stage moves from early foundation to public release and long-term updates,
+reflecting continuous self-employment activity under OPT and the growth of **nomnom studio**.

 ### **Phase 1 – Foundation (Oct–Dec 2025)**
 Laying the groundwork for all core systems, interface design, and saving mechanics.